kuriwaki/kuriwaki.github.io/_posts/2021-07-19-rpv-prelim/rpv-prelim.md

 <iframe src="../programming/rpv_g2016.html" title="Racially Polarized Voting (2016 Presidential)" scrolling="no" seamless="seamless" width="100%" style="height: 40vh;" frameBorder="0"></iframe>

-The three congressional districts (CD) with the **lowest** estimated RPV between Whites and Non-Whites are _HI-01_ (Honolulu), _CA-12_ (San Francisco), and _CA-34_ (Downtown Los Angeles).
-The three CDs with the **highest** estimated RPV are all in Mississippi: _MS-02_ (Mississippi Delta and Jackson), _MS-03_ (Southwestern and eastern Mississippi), and _MS-01_ (Northeastern Mississippi).
 Hover over each CD to see the exact numbers.
-The three districts with the **median** RPV are _GA-05_ (Downtown Atlanta), _IL-16_ (North Central Illinois), and _MI-08_ (Lansing and northwestern Detroit exurbs).
+The three congressional districts (CD) with the **lowest** estimated RPV between Whites and Non-Whites are about 2-4 percentage points, in _HI-01_ (Honolulu), _CA-12_ (San Francisco), and _CA-34_ (Downtown Los Angeles).
+The three CDs with the **highest** estimated RPV are all in Mississippi: _MS-02_ (Mississippi Delta and Jackson), _MS-03_ (Southwestern and eastern Mississippi), and _MS-01_ (Northeastern Mississippi), with up to 60 percentage points.
+The three districts with the **median** RPV are _GA-05_ (Downtown Atlanta), _IL-16_ (North Central Illinois), and _MI-08_ (Lansing and northwestern Detroit exurbs), with about 24 percentage points.

-There are some interesting regional and urban-rural  patterns.
-The South has the highest Racial Polarized voting, but parts of the Midwest have high RPV too.
+Interesting regional and urban-rural patterns emerge.
+The South has the highest RPV among Whites and Non-Whites, but parts of the Midwest have high RPV too.
 Within a state, some districts differ from their state mean:  GA-05 (Downtown Atlanta) has a much lower RPV compared to other Georgia districts because only 28% of White voters voted for Trump.

-Below we show the Trump vote estimates that comprise this difference.
+Below we show the 2016 Trump vote estimates that comprise this difference.
 In all three maps, gradations of pink indicate Trump vote in the racial group to be more than 50-50, and gray gradations indicate a less than 50-50 Trump vote.
 It shows how Black voters are do not differ in their party support across regions, but Hispanic voters do.

 _Estimated Trump Vote among **White** Voters, by CD_: